 The Board has appointed Target as the Group's AIFM and Target has received FCA approval to act as AIFM of the Group.
 An additional requirement of the AIFMD is for the Group to appoint a depositary, which oversees the property transactions and cash arrangements and other AIFMD required depositary responsibilities.
 The Board has appointed IQ EQ Depositary Company (UK) Limited to act as the Company's depositary.

 Key personnel of the Investment Manager

-The key personnel who are responsible for managing the Group's activities are:
+The key personnel who are responsible for managing the Group's activities are set out on the following page.